Amity Mediation Services

 Family Mediation in Gloucestershire: Principles and Practice

 Family mediation in Gloucestershire—covering areas like Gloucester, Cheltenham, Stroud, and Tewkesbury—is a voluntary, confidential, and structured process designed to help families resolve disputes arising from separation or divorce without resorting to court.
-Mediators in the county are accredited by the Family Mediation Council (FMC), ensuring adherence to high professional standards.
+Amity Mediators in the county are accredited by the Family Mediation Council (FMC), ensuring adherence to high professional standards.

 Core Principles of Family Mediation